jprnz/rnaseq-deseq2-star/README.md

 ```
 snakemake --use-conda -j<threads>
 ```

-This will instruct Snakemake to resolve dependencies using  conda and up to <threads> number of parallel tasks (or up to 16 threads per-task)
+This will instruct Snakemake to resolve dependencies using conda and up to `<threads>` number of parallel tasks (or number of threads per-task).
 When running on SLURM use the helper script `snakemake_slurm.sh`.
 See Snakemake documentation for more [command line options](https://snakemake.readthedocs.io/en/stable/executing/cli.html#all-options).

 Once an analysis is complete, ensure all your changes are commited and pushed to your project's repository.